phetsims/phet-info/web-dev-intern-setup.md

 ####Setup IntelliJ Idea
 ######Initial Setup
-1. Sign up for a jetbrains account at this url the provided link.
+1. Sign up for a jetbrains account at the link provided by PhET (Ask Aaron).
 2. Download the IntelliJ Idea Ultimate edition https://www.jetbrains.com/idea/download/
 3. On initial launch, sign in with your Jetbrains username and password.